56kcloud/Training/DockerCon/logging/log-drivers.md

 - Click on the `source_host` field in the left-hand field list and remember one of the host IP addresses.

-- Above the field list, click the 'Add Filter' button and then choose `source_host` as the field, `is` as the operator, and type your chosen IP into the `Value` field.
+- Above the field list, click the `Add Filter` button and then choose `source_host` as the field, `is` as the operator, and type your chosen IP into the `Value` field.

 - The output should change and you will see only logs from that host.